klalka-dev/detox-boilerplate/README.md

 # Development Workflow

-An explanation of how easy maintaining UI Tests can be with Detox by showing an example Development Workflow

-Here is a notion post that is a current [WIP](https://www.notion.so/Using-Chaining-to-Make-Detox-Selectors-More-Precise-32c4a60c008441638f1e8e1bc6138246)
+Here is a [blog post](https://www.kevinlalka.com/content/blogs/2019-02-07/easy-react-native-testing-with-detox/) on how I use Detox to test using a TDD Workflow